pranabdas/arpespythontools/docs/igor-text.md

 ---
-title: Import/ export Igor text
+title: Import / export Igor text
 ---
 If you need to work with the Igor Program, `arpespythontools` provides a way to import and export data in Igor text (`.itx`) format. `import_itx` and